Summary: A guide to community bicycle helmet campaigns. It will provide good ideas even if you don't care to undertake

 People often complain that their event or project wasn't covered by the newspaper, radio, or television.
 They feel

 Publicity doesn't just happen.
 Reporters and film crews don't roam the streets looking for stories about community

 groups.
 Nor do they know what's going on everywhere in town.

 Tell them what you're doing and why it's worth covering.
 Even if you do this, you won't get all the publicity you want.
-But

 But you will get some, particularly as your project matures and gains credibility.
 This is where having a media sponsor

 Developing your publicity tools

 As you promote your project, assemble a press kit.
 The kit should contain news releases, fact

 sheets, story ideas and photographs.
 Send it to all local media when you start and send one to any new reporter who

 Your releases should clearly and concisely tell the who, what, where, when, why of your project.
 As

 the campaign gains momentum, put out releases when you reach important milestones (See the list below).

 As time passes, refine your news release list, adding names as you learn them.
 Keep the list current; reporters change

 seriousness of head injuries, the make-up of your group, and its achievements and plans.
 These will help reporters come

 Put together story ideas for the local media.
 For example, if head injury victims or their families

 Also, look for people whose helmets saved them from head injury.
 Ask the bike shops to help; often, when someone buys a

 replacement helmet, they will mention their crash.
 And encourage people to come forward.

 photo op if you have the mayor there, for example.
 Add local athletes, police on bikes, an emergency room physician and

 Possible topics for news releases

 What it's all about; why helmets are important; what you hope to achieve.

 In conjunction with local police and medical centers, you release results of a local

 You secure important sponsorships and help from the community.

 You outline specific events and promotions that are planned and tell when

 The project's main campaign is here:

 You kick the project off with a media event, hosted by a well-known local

 personality, who has agreed to act as spokesperson.

 You release the results of the campaign and discuss future campaign

-The project receives awards or special recognition: Some
+The project receives awards or special recognition:

 Some group, governmental agency, or publication recognizes

 who wear helmets and don't mind having their pictures taken.
 The papers may want to take their own photos and talk to

 Working with the media